thendawg/nvezos/README.md

 Installation Instructions

 IMPORTANT - Your miner must be connected to the internet to run this script as it relies on other repos and git's to install all of the packages.
-Additionally, CUDA 8 is quite large, so during the cour
+Additionally, CUDA 8 is quite large, so during the course of the install up to 2GB data may be downloaded.

 You will also need to insure your monitor is connected to the primary GPU.
 Once setup, you can disconnect it, but it does need to be on the primary GPU (not onboard) during setup.